ofux/Digger-Documentation/README.md

 **You MUST check that *IsRunningAsync* is *false* before calling this method.
 Also, you MUST call it as a Coroutine.**
 This is why it is easier to use the *ModifyAsyncBuffured* method (see below).

+The *ModifyAsyncBuffured* method append the modification to a buffer so it can be performed asynchronously and takes care of the coroutine mess for you.
+It returns *true* if the modification could be appended to the buffer and *false* if the buffer was full and modification is discarded.

+You can change the buffer size using the `BufferSize` property of DiggerMasterRuntime.
+By default, buffer size is 1.

 The signature of the *ModifyAsyncBuffured* is:

 ```csharp